brege/monitorat/README.md

     local: "http://my-nas:8384"
 ```

-You can configure these to have both your WAN address or URL and a local address for use offline. **monitor@** is completely encapsulated and works offline when internet is down too.
+You can configure these to have both your URL (or WAN IP) and a local address for use offline. **monitor@ is completely encapsulated and works offline when internet is down.**

 #### Wiki